Court-Approved Substance Abuse Assessment for the Santa Fe County District Court

 Everything you need to know before enrolling.
 Can't find your answer?
 Call us.

 Yes.
-Our court-ordered substance abuse assessments are nationally recognized and accepted by courts throughout New Mexico, including the Santa Fe County District Court.
-We provide professional certificates of completion with licensed counselor credentials and can send direct verification to the court clerk, your probation officer, or your attorney upon request.
-We always recommend confirming specific requirements with the Santa Fe County District Court clerk's office or your attorney before enrolling.
+Our court-ordered substance abuse assessments are nationally recognized.
+Courts across New Mexico accept them, including the Santa Fe County District Court.
+We give you a professional certificate of completion with certified counselor credentials.
+On request, we can send direct verification to the court clerk, your probation officer, or your attorney.
+We always suggest you confirm the exact requirements with the Santa Fe County District Court clerk's office or your attorney before you enroll.

-Upon completing your court-ordered substance abuse assessments, you receive a professional certificate of completion with licensed counselor credentials, total program hours, session dates, and curriculum details.
-This certificate can be presented to the Santa Fe County District Court clerk in person, by mail, through your attorney, or as directed by your probation officer.
-We also send direct verification to the court clerk or probation department upon request at no additional charge.
+When you finish your court-ordered substance abuse assessments, you get a professional certificate of completion.
+It shows certified counselor credentials, total program hours, session dates, and curriculum details.
+You can give this certificate to the Santa Fe County District Court clerk in person, by mail, or through your attorney.
+You can also submit it as your probation officer directs.
+On request, we send direct verification to the court clerk or probation department at no extra charge.

 Yes.
-Our program is conducted entirely online through live, interactive Zoom sessions with a licensed counselor.
-You can participate from anywhere in New Mexico.
-New Mexico courts, including the Santa Fe County District Court, recognize live online sessions as equivalent to in-person classes.
-Online completion provides the same professional certificate and court documentation as traditional classroom instruction.
+Our program is fully online through live, interactive Zoom sessions with a certified counselor.
+You can join from anywhere in New Mexico.
+New Mexico courts, including the Santa Fe County District Court, treat live online sessions the same as in-person classes.
+You get the same professional certificate and court documentation as a classroom course.

-You can enroll online and schedule your first session immediately.
-Many participants begin and complete shorter programs (4-8 hours) within the same week.
-For longer court-ordered programs, we offer flexible scheduling with multiple sessions per week to help you complete your requirement as quickly as possible while meeting all Santa Fe County District Court standards.
+You can enroll online and schedule your first session right away.
+Many people start and finish shorter programs (4-8 hours) within the same week.
+Longer court-ordered programs take more time.
+We offer flexible scheduling with several sessions per week.
+This helps you finish your requirement quickly while meeting all Santa Fe County District Court standards.

-The Santa Fe County District Court is located at 225 Montezuma Ave., Santa Fe, NM 87501 and can be reached at (505) 455-8190.
+The Santa Fe County District Court is at 225 Montezuma Ave., Santa Fe, NM 87501.
+You can reach it at (505) 455-8190.
 Office hours are Mon-Fri 8:00 AM - 5:00 PM.
-If you need to confirm your specific court-ordered substance abuse assessments requirement, verify your case number, or check on your court date, the clerk's office at this number is the fastest way to get an official answer — we recommend calling before your program deadline if anything on your court order is unclear.
+Do you need to confirm your court-ordered substance abuse assessments requirement, verify your case number, or check your court date?
+The clerk's office at this number is the fastest way to get an official answer.
+Call before your program deadline if anything on your court order is unclear.

 Yes.
-Our certificates are routinely accepted by probation departments throughout Santa Fe County and New Mexico.
-Each certificate includes licensed counselor credentials, total program hours, session dates, curriculum description, and completion verification — all documentation probation officers require.
-We also provide direct verification to your probation officer upon request.
+Probation departments across Santa Fe County and New Mexico routinely accept our certificates.
+Each certificate includes certified counselor credentials, total program hours, session dates, a curriculum description, and completion verification.
+That is all the documentation probation officers require.
+On request, we also send direct verification to your probation officer.

 Still have questions?
 We're here to help.